coder/coder/docs/admin/quotas.md

 # Quotas

 <blockquote class="info">
-Workspace Quotas are an Enterprise Edition only feature.
+Workspace Quotas are only available in the Enterprise Edition.
 </blockquote>

 Coder Enterprise admins may define deployment-level quotas to protect against